xbach/docs/trezor-user/settingup.rst

    enteringyourpin

 ..
-You don't need to use the |myTrezor| webservice if you want to use your TREZOR device.
+You don't need to use the `TREZOR Wallet <https://wallet.trezor.io>`_ webservice if you want to use your TREZOR device.
 You can use any bitcoin software that supports TREZOR including:

  - Electrum
  - Multibit

-.. |myTrezor| raw:: html

-   <a href="https://wallet.trezor.io" target="_blank">TREZOR Wallet</a>